Protontech-1803/devops/MicroservicesOnGKE/Readme.md

 1.Login into GCP Console.

-   a.Create a New Project.
+   a.
+Create a New Project.
 And Active the Cloud shell from the Cloud Console.

-   b.Set the project and default zone, using the below commands.
+   b.
+Set the project and default zone, using the below commands.

 		gcloud config set project <PROJECT_ID>
 		gcloud config set compute/zone us-central-f